CPCS – GP referral pathway

 - Supporting pharmacists to reflect on continuing professional development activity they could undertake to provide the best possible service to patients, which could include undertaking the NHS-funded CPCS training provided by the Royal Pharmaceutical Society and the Royal College of General Practitioners.

-Contractors registered to provide the CPCS will be able to claim a £300 engagement and setup payment if they undertake a range of actions to get ready for rolling out the referral pathway in their area.
-The requirements are detailed in Annex F of the updated service specification and further guidance will be issued on this shortly.
+Contractors registered to provide the CPCS could claim a £300 engagement and setup payment if they undertook a range of actions to get ready for rolling out the referral pathway in their area by 30th June 2021.
+The requirements that had to be met are detailed in Annex F of the updated service specification.

 Background information on the GP referral pathway